Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-For information on voyages made in between those mentioned here, please see the documents received from the Norwegian archives and Hague's Voyage Record above.
-Follow the convoy links provided for more details on them; the Commodore's notes are also available for some of them, and several Norwegian ships took part.
+For information on voyages made prior to and in between those mentioned here, please see the documents received from the Norwegian archives and A. Hague's Voyage Record above.
+Follow the convoy links provided for more details; the Commodore's notes are also available for some of them, and several Norwegian ships took part.

 In Oct.-1940, she was 1 of several Norwegian ships in Convoy HX 79.
 Others were Benwood, Sandanger, Egda, Triton, Thyra and Ravnefjell.
 This convoy departed Halifax on Oct.
-8 and arrived Liverpool on Oct 23 with a loss of 12 ships, but no Norwegian ships were lost.
-Høyanger had joined from Bermuda in station 81 of the feeder convoy, BHX 79, later taking station 85 of the main convoy, carrying lumber and general for Liverpool.
+8 and arrived Liverpool on Oct 23 with the loss of 12 ships, but no Norwegian ships were sunk.
+Høyanger had again joined from Bermuda, sailing in station 81 of the feeder convoy, BHX 79, later taking station 85 of the combined convoy, carrying pulp, lead and lumber for Liverpool.
 Ships sunk are named on my page about this convoy; see also the external link at the end of this page.

 On March 27-1941, she was scheduled for the Halifax-U.K. Convoy HX 117, but instead joined the next convoy on March 31, HX 118, carrying a general cargo and lumber, as well as 8 bombers, station 73.
-In May that year, she was in Convoy OB 318 in which Eastern Star was sunk, but Høyanger is said to have made it safely to Sydney, C.B. (note that this port is not mentioned on Page 2 of the archive documents, which says she arrived Cristobal on May 27, later continuing to Los Angeles).
+In May that year, we find her in Convoy OB 318, in which Eastern Star was sunk, but Høyanger is said to have made it safely to Sydney, C.B. (note that this port is not mentioned on Page 2 of the archive documents, which says she arrived Cristobal on May 27, continuing to Los Angeles the next day).
 My page about D/S Borgfred and the external website that I've linked to at the end of this page have more on this convoy battle.
-Another Norwegian ship in this convoy was M/T Sommerstad.

-In Aug.-1941, Høyanger was in Convoy HX 145 from Halifax (in station 95 with 3 bombers on deck), subsequently joining the westbound Convoy ON 17, leaving Liverpool on Sept.
+In Aug.-1941, Høyanger was in Convoy HX 145 from Halifax (in station 95 with 3 bombers on deck).
+2 Kos whalers are named among the escorts, namely Kos IX and Kos VIII, and Troubadour served as the Vice Commodore's ship.
+Høyanger subsequently joined the westbound Convoy ON 17, leaving Liverpool on Sept.
 17, dispersed Sept.
 29, Høyanger arriving Cristobal on Oct.
-11, before proceeding to Los Angeles.
-Christmas that year was spent in Convoy HX 166, departing Halifax on Dec.
+11, again proceeding to Los Angeles.
+Christmas that year was celebrated while in Convoy HX 166, departing Halifax on Dec.
 21-1941.

 As will be seen when going to Page 5 of the archive documents, she got to go home to Norway in Nov.-1945.

-*The ON convoys are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
+*The ON convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
 In the meantime, the ships sailing in them, many of which were Norwegian, are named in the section listing ships in all ON convoys, along with escorts.
-Also, the HX series will be updated and completed - please see ships in all HX convoys.
+The entire HX series will also be updated and completed - please see ships in all HX convoys.
+Again, several Norwegian ships took part.

 For more information on all the other Norwegian ships mentioned on this page, please see the alphabet index below, or go to the Master Ship Index.